mother-of-all-self-hosting/mash-playbook/docs/services/nextcloud.md

 ## Installation

-If you've decided to install a dedicated Redis instance for Nextcloud, make sure to first do [installation](../installing.md) for the supplementary inventory host (e.g. `nextcloud.example.com-deps`), before running installation for the main one (e.g. `nextcloud.example.com`).
+If you've decided to install a dedicated KeyDB instance for Nextcloud, make sure to first do [installation](../installing.md) for the supplementary inventory host (e.g. `nextcloud.example.com-deps`), before running installation for the main one (e.g. `nextcloud.example.com`).

 ## Usage